learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 From the visualization above, we can see the data has a slightly positive skew.

-In the cell below, replace all missing values in the `'Age'` column with the median of the column.  **Do not hard code this value -- use the methods from pandas or numpy to make this easier!**  Do this replacement in place on the DataFrame.
+In the cell below, replace all missing values in the `'Age'` column with the median of the column.  **Do not hard code this value -- use the methods from pandas or numpy to make this easier.**  Do this replacement in place on the DataFrame.

 ```python